Erkhanal/portfolio/index.md

 * * *
 ### **Gesture Reorganization Project:**
 Building a gesture recognition feature in the smart-TV using deep learning techniques that can recognize five different gestures performed by the user which will help users control the TV without using a remote.
 * * *
+### **Custom Entity Detection In Healthcare Data (NLP):**
+Building a custom NER to get the list of diseases and their treatment from a medical healthcare dataset.
+* * *
+### **Automatic Classification Of Customer Complaints:**
+Creating a solution that will help in identifying the type of complaint ticket raised by the customers.
+* * *
+### **Fake News Detection System:**
+Building fake news detection system using various machine learning models. such as Logistic Regression, Decision Tree Classification, Gradient Boosting Classifier, Random Forest Classifier.
+* * *

 ## <span class="animated-text">**Mechanical Projects:**</span>